GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Tom Westbrook, Vidya Ranganathan in Singapore and Divya Chowdhury in Mumbai; Editing by Sam Holmes, Emelia Sithole-Matarise and Jane Merriman)
+(Additional reporting by Tom Westbrook, Vidya Ranganathan in Singapore and Divya Chowdhury in Mumbai; Editing by Emelia Sithole-Matarise, Jane Merriman and Chizu Nomiyama)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052; Reuters Messaging: Reuters Messaging: simon.jessop.thomsonreuters.com@reuters.net))